influxdata/docs-v2/content/influxdb/cloud/notebooks/create-notebook.md

 {{% tab-content %}}

 - Select one of the following pass-through cell-types:
-  - Column Editor
+  - **Column Editor**: Handle column visability and naming and requires an input cell to run.
-  - Markdown: Enter explanatory notes.
+  - **Markdown**: Enter explanatory notes.
-  - Visualization: Create a visualization of your data.
-The **Visualization** cell appears by default.
+  - **Visualization**: Create a visualization of your data and requires an input cell to run.
 For details on available visualization types and how to use them, see [Visualization types](/influxdb/cloud/visualize-data/visualization-types/).

 {{% /tab-content %}}
 <!-------------------------------- END Pass-through-------------------------------->